Mohammed-Farhaan-N/DevOps-Infra-Setup/README.md

 # DevOps-Infra-Setup 🚀

 Welcome to the **DevOps-Infra-Setup** project!
-This innovative tool streamlines the installation and configuration of essential DevOps tools and infrastructure.
+This will help you streamline the installation and configuration of essential DevOps tools and infrastructure.
 Designed specifically for Ubuntu/Debian systems, it offers a seamless setup experience, so you can focus on optimizing your workflows and advancing your projects.
+Trust me you are going to save a Ton of time!!!!

 ## 🎯 Features